envzhu/kozos-pic/README.md

 	- Multi Task
 	- Message Box

-And has a driver like below
+And has a driver like below.
 - Serial Driver

+## Requirement
+- mips-elf-gcc
+- binutils

 ## License
 KOZOS-PIC is released under MIT license.